cerner/terra-core/packages/terra-form-radio/docs/README.md

 # Terra Form Radio

 The Terra Form Radio is a responsive input component rendered as a radio button next to label text.
 When activated, a dot shall appear.
-Focus can be activated through tabbing and the checked state can be toggled with the space bar.
+Use the `name` attribute to group radio buttons together.
+Tabbing switches focus between radio button groups; arrow keys switch between radio buttons of the same group.
+The checked state can be activated with the space bar.

 ## Getting Started